pekare/hetzner-proxmox-pfsense/README.md

 ```
 reboot
 ```
-Step 5: configure pfsense
+## step 5: configure pfsense
-Back to LARA, use 'qm terminal VMID' to connect to pfsense VM.
+- Back to LARA, use 'qm terminal VMID' to connect to pfsense VM.
-Finish initial setup.
+- Finish initial setup.
 WAN -> em0 -> v4/DHCP4: XXX.XXX.XXX.XXX/XX
 LAN -> vtnet0.11 -> v4: 10.0.11.1/24 (vlan 11 in this case)
-Enter shell (option 8), disable pf 'pfctl -d'
+- Enter shell (option 8), disable pf 'pfctl -d'
-Go to https://XXX.XXX.XXX.XXX and System -> Advanced -> Networking
+- Go to https://XXX.XXX.XXX.XXX and System -> Advanced -> Networking
 check 'Disable hardware checksum offload'.
 (Not sure why, but that hindered me from connecting to webui/ssh on hypervisor.)

-Step 6: setup port forwardring or VPN to you liking..
+## step 6: setup port forwardring or vpn to you liking..